-- c) If an employee is subject to testing through a postincident or reasonable suspicion test, the University will transport the employee to the testing site and make transportation available from the testing site to his or her home. - d) Upon notification of a positive drug test, if the employee is on-duty, the University will arrange for transportation for the employee to his or her home.
+- a) If an employee is subject to testing through a post-incident or reasonable suspicion test, the University will transport the employee to the testing site and make transportation available from the testing site to his or her home. - b) Upon notification of a positive drug test, if the employee is on-duty, the University will arrange for transportation for the employee to his or her home.